Nama/Windows-PowerPlan-Switcher/README.md

 * `true`
 Will keep the gaming-plan until you run the script again with `false`
 * `false`
-Will disable the fixed powerplan and make it CPU load dependant again
+Will disable the fixed powerplan and make it CPU load and idle time dependant again

 You can set hotkey for the script with `true` and `false` for easy switching.
 (Shortcut on Desktop, or G-Keys on Logitech keyboards)